cainky/FlaskLogMonitor/README.md

 <br/>
 The environment variables are:

-- `IS_LOCAL`: Determines whether the app is running in a local development environment.
+- `TESTING`: Determines whether the app is running in a local development environment.
 If `True`, the app will read from the local `tests/var/log` directory for log files.
 If `False` or not set, the app will read from `/var/log`.

 #### `README.md`